iamgroot42/personal-website/content/post/mico/index.md

 ---

 Here I describe my approach to the [MICO challenge](https://github.com/microsoft/MICO), co-located with [SaTML](https://satml.org/) 2023.
 Specifically, I walk through my solution for the
  [CIFAR track](https://codalab.lisn.upsaclay.fr/competitions/8551), which got me the [second position on the final leaderboard](https://codalab.lisn.upsaclay.fr/competitions/8551#results).
  I used the same approach for the Purchase100 track as well, but finished fourth.
+A description of all the winning approaches can be found [here](https://microsoft.github.io/MICO/).

 Let's start by downloading relevant data from the MICO competition, which can be found [here](https://codalab.lisn.upsaclay.fr/competitions/8551#participate-submit_results) (for CIFAR).